-The Board of Finance shall receive from the Board of Selectmen and the Board of Education their respective proposed budgets in sufficient time for publication at least ten (10) days prior to a public hearing which shall be held on or before the last week day in March.
-The Board of Education shall also submit to the Board of Selectmen its budget in sufficient time for review and non-binding recommendation by the Board of Selectmen to the Board of Finance.
-The Board of Selectmen's recommendation shall only be as to the total amount of the proposed Board of Education budget.
-The budgets shall be prepared in such manner as the Board of Finance shall prescribe.
-The individual budget requests of each department, board or commission shall be signed by the chair or department head and submitted to the Board of Selectmen and/or Board of Education for submission to the Board of Finance.
+The Board of Finance shall receive from the Board of Selectmen and the Board of Education their respective proposed operating budgets in sufficient time for publication at least 10 days prior to a public hearing which shall be held on or before the last week day in March.
+The Board of Education shall also submit to the Board of Selectmen its operating budget in sufficient time for review and nonbinding recommendation by the Board of Selectmen to the Board of Finance.
+The Board of Selectmen's recommendation shall only be as to the total amount of the proposed Board of Education operating budget.